gnembon/carpetmod/README.md

 # CarpetMod for Minecraft 1.13.2
+:ghost: This repository is deprecated as is Minecraft 1.13 by itself and no longer will be maintained.

+To get updated version of carpet for 1.14 and above, check :arrow_forward: https://github.com/gnembon/fabric-carpet project, that uses fabric framework.

 The most comprehensive and convoluted mod for carpets evar.
 Built based on jarmod-buildsystem-2 by Earthcomputer using Forge Gradle system by Minecraft Forge team.
 See Earthcomputer's repo for details on the build system.

 ## Gimme, gimme, I just wanna play